 The lighting rig mainly featured ROBE fixtures, including BMFL Blades and the new LEDBeam 150‘s.
 Andrew explains: “It was key to have a fixture that had shutters and was able to create an animated textured effect without settling for less output.
 The BMFL Blade was the only fixture I could have both key features I was looking for without comprimise.
 The LEDBeam 150’s were ideal as they are a really compact fixture with a huge output.
 They also have a wide zoom range which was ideal for highlighting small but key moments in the show.”

-Andrew concludes: “It has been a great pleasure working with Storm on this production.
+Andrew concludes: “It has been a great pleasure working with Storm on this production of Once On This Island.
 They have been incredibly supportive throughout the pre-production process, their attention to detail and equipment prep is brilliant.
 Supplying all the requirements needed for this production and equipment to create a rig that is versatile and bold.”

 Director / Choreographer: Lee Proud